Koed00/django-q/docs/tasks.rst

         .. note::

             This is for convenience and can be used as a parameter for most functions that take a `task_id`.
-            Keep in mind however that it is not guaranteed to be unique if you store very large amounts of tasks in the database.
+            Keep in mind that it is not guaranteed to be unique if you store very large amounts of tasks in the database.

     .. py:attribute:: func